sivelab/gpuPlume/README.txt

     o - switches to release one particle per key press (press e to release one particle)
     p - switches to release particles per second

+    W - move the emitter in negative Y
+    S - move the emitter in positive Y
+    A - move the emitter in negative X
+    D - move the emitter in positive X